kentrasecurity/kentra/docs/INSTALLATION_GUIDE.md

 kubectl delete livenesses --all --all-namespaces

 # 2. Wait for related Jobs/CronJobs to complete or be deleted
-kubectl delete jobs --all --all-namespaces -l managed-by=kttack kubectl delete cronjobs --all --all-namespaces -l managed-by=kttack
+kubectl delete jobs --all --all-namespaces -l managed-by=kentra kubectl delete cronjobs --all --all-namespaces -l managed-by=kentra

 # 3. Undeploy the manager
 make undeploy